HanssonMagnus/HanssonMagnus.github.io/_posts/2018-01-12-How-to-get-a-job-101.md

 Also, don't be afraid of admitting that you do not have all the skills that they are looking for, but state clearly that you would be more than happy to learn.
 I wrote in a lot of my letters that if they wanted me to learn some skill before I start that would be no problem.

-## Overall attitude when applying for jobs
+## Overall attitude and tips when applying for jobs

 - When going on an interview you are equally much interviewing them.
 You don't want to work wherever!
 - Go all in every time!
 If you get a job that you don't want in the end you don't have to take it.
+- Start applying early, this process takes time and your applications will improve over time.

 ###